-Clogged air vents and filter are the leading cause of furnace problems.
+A clogged HVAC filter and air vents are the leading cause of furnace problems.
 Dust and debris in the vents, ducts, and filters inhibit airflow throughout the home.
-The furnace has to work harder to deliver the same results as if the vents were clean.
-Dust Doctors can clean the vents and air ducts in your home to keep the furnace from wearing out prematurely.
-We offer professional cleaning for all residential properties in the Minneapolis and St. Paul, Minnesota area.
+When that happens, the furnace has to work harder to deliver the same results it would normally deliver if the vents were clean.

 What Happens When a Return Vent Becomes Dirty?

 Although the air filter in the furnace traps much of the dirt circulating throughout a house, it doesn’t catch all the dust.
 Whatever makes it through the vent ends up polluting the air ducts and collects on the return vent.

 The return vent then contaminates the air and pushes it right back out into the house.
 The air moves around until it ends up coming back through the filter and into the furnace once again.
 This cycle happens throughout the day, every day, all year long.

 In addition to causing your energy bill to skyrocket, the reduced airflow can cause the heat exchanger in the furnace to overheat.
 Once the exchanger overheats, it may shut down prematurely and create a colder environment during the Minnesota winters.

 Eventually, you’ll need to call a Dust Doctors technician to perform an HVAC cleaning (you should have this done annually as a pre-emptive measure).

 How a Dirty Return Vent Affects Your Furnace and Air Conditioner

 Aside from polluting your home with nasty particulates that’ll inevitably diminish your indoor air quality, there are other ways a dirty return vent can affect a furnace’s efficiency.